Model–view–controller: Use in web applications

 Although originally developed for desktop computing, MVC has been widely adopted as a design for World Wide Web applications in major programming languages.
 Several web frameworks have been created that enforce the pattern.
 These software frameworks vary in their interpretations, mainly in the way that the MVC responsibilities are divided between the client and server.

-Some web MVC frameworks take a thin client approach that places almost the entire model, view and controller logic on the server.
-In this approach, the client sends either hyperlink requests or form submissions to the controller and then receives a complete and updated web page (or other document) from the view; the model exists entirely on the server.
+Early MVC frameworks took a thin client approach that placed almost the entire model, view and controller logic on the server.
+In this approach, the client sends hyperlink requests or form submissions to the controller and then receives a complete and updated web page (or other document) from the view; the model exists entirely on the server.
+Later frameworks have allowed the MVC components to execute partly on the client, using Ajax to synchronize data.